pranayKD/GAN_pytorch/README.md

 Often, a more reliable method is to walk in latent space and check if the transitions are smooth.

+Transition from 1 to 7 -

 <p float="left">
   <img src="Images/inter_1_7.png"  />
 </p>

+Transition from 5 to 4 -

 <p float="left">
   <img src="Images/inter_5_4.png"  />